Ask the City - COVID-19 FAQs

 Q: Are the sport courts (like basketball courts) at city parks still available for use?

-Yes, however "team play" is prohibited.
+Yes.
 Please observe social distancing guidelines.

 Q: Now that the Stay-Home order has expired, is it OK to interact with groups?